Hepatokine: Function

 Hepatokines are hormone-like proteins secreted by hepatocytes, and many have been associated with extra-hepatic metabolic regulation.
 Through processes like autocrinem, paracrinem, and endocrine signaling, hepatokines can influence metabolic processes.
-It has been stated that, "hepatocytes secrete more than 560 types of hepatokines, many of which regulate metabolic and inflammatory diseases in the liver or at distant organs through circulation delivery."
 Hepatocytes can secrete multiple hepatokines into the blood.
 In particular, these hepatokines, similar to hypothalamic hormones and insulin, are structurally polypeptides, and proteins and are transcribed and expressed by specific genes.

 The liver may emit hepatokines to influence energy homeostasis and inflammation under pressure on the metabolism like long-term starvation or over-nutrition.
 If the liver is unable to fulfill this process, the corresponding disease develops like fatty liver disease from, "impaired hepatic insulin-sensitizing substance production."
 Hepatokines signal energy status and help regulate nutrient availability to multiple peripheral tissues and the central nervous system (CNS).
 Hepatokines have been described to be involved in the regulation of energy and nutrient metabolism by acting directly on the liver or on distal target tissues.
 These proteins regulate glucose and lipid metabolism in the liver but also in the skeletal muscle or the adipose tissue.
 It is now clear that a single session of exercise is accompanied by the production of liver-secreted proteins.
 Hepatokines can also mediate the beneficial effects of chronic exercise or, at least, represent biomarkers of training-induced metabolic improvements.
 Hepatokines directly affect the progression of atherosclerosis by modulating endothelial dysfunction and infiltration of inflammatory cells into vessel walls.